braindeadpool/braindeadpool.github.io_old/_posts/2016-09-03-arch-linux.md

 `wifi-menu -o`.
 Note that this would create a file called `/etc/netctl/<ssid_of_your_network>`.

 Now we need to configure the `GTwifi` profile by editing the file.
-In my case I needed to setup a *wpa-enterprise* connection, so I copied the boilerplate configuration from  `/etc/netctl/examples/wireless-wpa-configsection` to `/etc/netctl/GTwifi`.
+In my case I needed to setup a *wpa-enterprise* connection, so I copied the boilerplate configuration from  `/etc/netctl/examples/wireless-wpa-configsection` to `/etc/netctl/GTwifi`

     cat /etc/netctl/examples/wireless-wpa-configsection > /etc/netctl/GTwifi

 *Check out the `/etc/netctl/examples/` directory for other configuration examples.*

-Now to modify the profile to suit GaTech wifi settings.
+Now to modify the profile to suit GaTech wifi settings

     nano /etc/netctl/GTwifi

-Here's the modified config file for GTwifi.
+Here's the modified config file for GTwifi

     Description='GTwifi'
     Interface='wlp1s0'